fabien-gigante/WhereAmIGoingMod/README.md

 - `compass-items`: config key to list all items that count as compass equivalent.
 When `hud-show-mode` is set to `inventory` or `hand`, the mod checks if any of the listed items are in the inventory or held, and if so will show the HUD.

+**FORK Additional Configuration:**
+- `hud-poi-mode`: config key to control how targets and points of interest are shown (default: `icon`)
+  - if set to `hidden` they will not be shown on the compass HUD
+  - if set to `icon` they will appear has icons on the compass HUD
+  - if set to `distance` they will appear has icons on the compass HUD with a distance to target just below the icon
+- `compass-items`: now defaults to `minecraft:compass, minecraft:recovery_compass, minecraft:filled_map`